-Gettysburg College has twelve fraternities and six sororities.
+Gettysburg College has nine fraternities and six sororities.
 All but two fraternities (Alpha Phi Alpha and Phi Beta Sigma) have a residential component.
 Each sorority has its own chapter room in Ice House A.

 Living in a Fraternity House